AmbiakaTT/oauth2demo/README.md

 ```bash
 mvn clean install
 ```
-This command will download dependencies, compile the code, and package your application.
+<p> This command will download dependencies, compile the code, and package your application. </p>
+<p> Note: Alternatively, you can install Jetbrains IntelliJ so that it loads maven dependencies for you </p>